LumKitty/LIVnyan/README.md

   * Understanding of the Windows filesystem, DLL files, JSON files etc.

 ## Installation
+* Download the latest version from the [Releases Page](https://github.com/LumKitty/LIVnyan/releases)
 * Enable plugins in VNyan settings, if not already enabled
 * Copy VNyan-LIV.dll into the VNyan\Items\Assemblies folder
 * Copy LIV_VNyan.dll into C:\Users\\\<you>\Documents\LIV\Plugins\CameraBehaviours